ropensci/osfr/README.md

 ## Installation

-This package is currently under heavy development and is apt to undergo significant changes until a stable version has been submitted to CRAN.
+This package is currently under development and is apt to undergo significant changes until a stable version has been submitted to CRAN.
 You’ve been warned.